stv0g/netplika/README.md

 Later on, the `netem` tool will use combination of the classfull `prio` qdisc and the `fw` classifier to limit the network emulation only to the _marked_ application (see use case 5, below).

+*Note:* There are two pittfalls when using this approach:

-*Note:* Please make sure the specify the environmental variables after the sudo command!
+- Make sure to specify the environmental variables after the sudo command!
 This is necessary, as `ping` is a SUID program.
-The dynamic linker strips certain enviromental variables (as `LD_PRELOAD`) for security reasons!
+The dynamic linker strips certain enviromental variables (as `LD_PRELOAD`) for security reasons when privileges are elevated.
+- Setting the packet mark requires CAP_NET_ADMIN privs.
+Therefore you must start the application as root.
+Unfortunately, some applications also drop those privs quite early (ping is an example which luckily has an `-m` option).

+Alternatively you can set the mark using netfilter:

+    iptables -t mangle -I OUTPUT -d 8.8.8.8 --set-mark 0xBABE -j MARK

+Or, the `tc-cgroup.sh` script which uses a special priority for a certain cgroup:

+    ./tc-cgroup ping google.de

 ###### Use case 5: Show the current Traffic Controller setup